 Conclusion

-The best custom die-cut spacers for preventing sensor lens offset are stable, clean, low-compression, and accurately cut spacer structures.
+The best custom die-cut spacers for preventing sensor lens offset are stable, clean, low-compression and accurately cut spacer structures.
 PET film spacers are strong for height control.
-PC film spacers provide toughness.
 High-density foam spacers help with vibration control.
 Adhesive-backed spacers improve assembly speed.
 Multilayer composite spacers are useful when one material cannot meet all requirements.

 For OEM buyers, the right spacer should be chosen according to the actual offset risk, not only material cost or sample appearance.
-At Sanken Manufacturing, we help customers develop precision die-cut spacer solutions that support stable lens positioning, cleaner assembly, and reliable optical performance.
+Thickness tolerance, inner hole accuracy, adhesive behavior, edge cleanliness, compression and packaging format should all be reviewed before mass production.